uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_workstreams.rst

 #.
 Get the configuration presets for the selected device
 #.
 Create the workstream with the configuration setting :class:`vpl::config::VPLParams` and :class:`vpl::DeviceContext`.

-The following transcoding example uses three workstreams: :class:`vpl::Decode`, :class:`vpl::Process` and :class:`vpl::Encode`, and shares a single context to execute them together:
+The following transcoding example uses three workstreams: :class:`vpl::Decode`, :class:`vpl::VideoProcess` and :class:`vpl::Encode`, and shares a single context to execute them together:

 .. code-block:: c++